fusionjs/fusionjs.github.io/documentation/docs/getting-started/framework-comparison.md

 [Express](https://expressjs.com/) is the most popular HTTP server framework for Node.js.
 While it is agnostic of rendering libraries (being compatible with libraries such as pug or handlebars), it's generally not as trivial to integrate to modern React tooling (e.g. HMR) unless you adopt a more opinionated framework on top of Express.

 Both Express and Fusion.js can be used as a Node.js server and both can be composed via middlewares.
 The major difference is that Fusion.js uses Koa.js middlewares.
-Koa uses a more modern async/await based middleware architecture, which gives a better stack trace/debugging experience.
+Koa uses a more modern async/await based middleware architecture, which gives a better stack trace/debugging experience and is easier to test.

 ### Next.js

 [Next.js](https://github.com/zeit/next.js/) is a framework developer by Zeit.co designed for building server-rendered React applications.
+[Electrode](http://www.electrode.io/) is a framework developed by Walmart Labs designed for building server-rendered React applications.
 It's very similar in scope to Fusion.js.

 The main difference is that Next.js focuses on React development and doesn't provide facilities for developing full-on backends, whereas Fusion.js is a full stack framework, which supports backend development through [Koa](http://koajs.com/) middlewares and RPC plugins.